CitizenRedistrictingNC/nc-redistricting/README.md

 # Summary
 A public redistricting platform for North Carolina.

+Click to see a demo of the [master branch](http://redistricting.a.willowdesk.info).

+# Overview

 The platform would provide citizens a way to contribute new district plans:
  * A user registration process.
 Registered users can add/modify new redistricting plans.
  * Users could pick 13 regions (anchors), and the platform would generate a set of districts for North Carolina.
 This is based on [A RASTER-BASED NETWORK ANALYST GIS APPROACH TO REDISTRICTING IN NORTH CAROLINA](http://www.url.com).